The evolution of social media jobs

 The power and global reach of these platforms are being recognised, and where there is a demand, job opportunities follow.

-In 2020, social networking sites are key tools for human resource managers, as they will be able to better understand their candidates.
+In 2020, social networking sites and hiring software are key tools for human resource managers, as they will be able to better understand their candidates.
 Thanks to platforms such as LinkedIn, managers and HR representatives are able to find out which candidate is right for them.

 Creating an industry